 -With a blanket over you, breathe and allow the body to widen and soften…

 Supported reclining pose

 Lisa Kaley-Isley showed me this position at the Yoga Therapy Centre in London, and she called it “Instant Maui” after the Hawaiian island.
 For this restorative rest position, quite many cushions are needed.
-They don’t have to be yoga bolsters but something similar like sofa cushions, rolled blankets, etc.
+Luckily, they don’t have to be yoga bolsters; something similar such as sofa cushions, rolled blankets, are fine too.

 -Start with 2 bolsters in a T-shape.